Why would I ever give up the best job in the world?

 In the corporate world many people work towards one end – that end is often retirement.
 When they enter retirement they have their bucket list, but after that there is often a void.

-Since I discovered my passion and worked out how to build a viable business around it, I now indulge in my passion every day and night.
+Since I discovered my passion and worked out how to build a community and site around it, I now indulge in my passion every day and night.
 It’s not work, it’s fulfilling my passion!
 I will do this until the day I can do it no more.
 It is my life.

 No wonder that person didn’t understand me…